Trinity offers full and part-time MSc courses in civil engineering

 MSc in Transport Engineering, Policy & Planning

-Winner of the 2017 Education Award at the 2017 Irish Logistics and Transport Awards, the MSc in Transport Engineering, Policy and Planning provides education and training to the next generation of transport professionals.
+The MSc in Transport Engineering, Policy and Planning provides education and training to the next generation of Transport Professionals.
 The course aims to equip students with the skills to address the numerous challenges in the transportation field.
 The course examines areas of transport policy, planning, design, modelling and analysis.
 The course also incorporates modules addressing issues such as climate change, sustainability, and renewable energy.

 MSc in Structural & Geotechnical Engineering

-Students take lectures from departmental staff for a variety of structural and geotechnical subjects and have the opportunity to carry out cutting edge structures or geotechnics research projects related to topics that the department is actively involved in.
-The areas of structural and geotechnical engineering covered during the course include:
+Students take lectures from departmental staff for a variety of Structural and Geotechnical subjects and have the opportunity to carry out cutting edge Structures or Geotechnics research projects related to topics that the Department are actively involved in.
+The areas of Structural and Geotechnical Engineering covered during the course include:

-For more information, or to make an application, visit: https://www.tcd.ie/civileng/msc-in-structural-and-geotechnical-engineering.
+For more information, or to make an application please see the following link: https://www.tcd.ie/civileng/msc-in-structural-and-geotechnical-engineering.